 Member of Assembly Simon Thomas, of Plaid Cymru, said that it only took 20 minutes for him to find a loan for four hundred pounds which incurred an interest rate of over four thousand per cent.
 He said that this demonstrated how dangerous this sort of instant cash loan can be.

-The Consumer Finance Association represents the majority of the payday loans companies.
+The Consumer Finance Association represents the majority of the short term loans companies.
 The Office of Fair Trading in a recent survey found that a quarter of customers taking out these small loans were earning between fifteen to nineteen thousand pounds a year, while nearly thirty percent are earning over twenty three thousand pounds a year.